SapitoSucio/froggo-guides/docs/script_commands.md

 **Notes**:
 - *_SIZE: small (0); medium (1); large (2)
 - *_MAPID: this refers to the map_data index (from src/map/map.cpp), not the mapindex_db index (from src/common/mapindex.cpp)
-	-- For 'setunitdata', map name can also be passed in as a valid value instead of map ID
+	-- For `setunitdata`, map name can also be passed in as a valid value instead of map ID
 - *_SPEED: 20 - 1000
 - *_MODE: see doc/mob_db_mode_list.txt
 - *_LOOKDIR: north (0), northwest (1), west (2), etc